Speechify vs NaturalReader vs Aloud

 Is Speechify or NaturalReader cheaper?

-Which has the best voices?
+Which has the best voices in 2026?

 Do any of them work offline?